Terms and Conditions for All Bookings

 All passengers booking package holidays with Travel Butlers Limited receive full financial protection for the initial deposit, and subsequently the balance of monies paid as detailed in your booking confirmation document.

-The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under ABTOT Combined and The Package Travel and Linked Travel Arrangements Regulations 2018 for Travel Butlers Ltd, ATOL number 10245, and in the event of their insolvency, protection is provided for the following:
+The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under its ATOL Franchise and The Package Travel and Linked Travel Arrangements Regulations 2018 for Travel Butlers Ltd, ABTOT member 5383 and ATOL number 10245, and in the event of their insolvency, protection is provided for the following:

 - non-flight packages;

-- flight inclusive packages that commence outside of the EEA, which are sold to customers outside of the EEA;
+- flight inclusive packages that commence outside of the UK, which are sold to customers outside of the UK;

 - accommodation only bookings; and

-ABTOT Combined cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
-Please note that bookings made outside the EEA are only protected by ABTOT when purchased directly with Travel Butlers Ltd.
+ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
+Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Travel Butlers Ltd, company number 04827189.

 When you buy an ATOL protected flight or flight inclusive holiday from us, you will receive an ATOL Certificate.
 This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.